hanernlee/foliotopher/README.md

 ## Final Thoughts

-I really like the idea of Redux with React and after seeing how these two work together so seamlessly, it makes so much sense to be using Redux to manage application state.
+I really like the idea of using Redux with React and after seeing how these two work together so seamlessly, it makes so much sense to be using Redux to manage application state.
 Needless to say, I would be exploring and building more projects using Redux and React.

 The one thing missing from this project is TESTING!
 I am still trying to wrap my head around testing for both Redux and React but I can imagine how testing would be useful for a larger scale project later on.